Dancing in a multipolar world: new opportunities for Africa

 On the other hand, the EU has symbolised barriers of trade, equal opportunity and access to the labour market.
 In this way, the EU also created barriers to development and equal partnership.
 The inequality between the continents is thus not grounded in economic or military power but in the conditional and often paternalistic forms of prescriptive engagement.

-The result has been a continued paternalistic stance vis-à-vis the continent’s decolonisation – in which the African continent has been stubborn to disengage itself from ‘superiority’ undertones.
+The result has been a continued paternalistic stance vis-à-vis the continent’s decolonisation – in which the European continent has been stubborn to disengage itself from ‘superiority’ undertones.
 The apparent one-way guidance that Africa is to ‘learn’ from Europe forms part of the frequent prescriptive and often unsolicited advice that is given.